kadiraio/kadiraio.github.io/_posts/blog/2014-09-30-error-alerts-and-filters.md

 permalink: /blog/kadira-error-alerts-and-filters
 ---

-We've launched a  [Error Tracking solution for Meteor](https://kadira.io/blog/awesome-error-tracking-solution-for-meteor-apps-with-kadira/) early September and now almost all Kadira apps are using it.
+We've launched an [Error Tracking solution for Meteor](https://kadira.io/blog/awesome-error-tracking-solution-for-meteor-apps-with-kadira/) early September and now almost all Kadira apps are using it.
 With your help, we've fixed bunch of issues and now there is a huge list of features to build over coming months. **Thank You!**

 Today, I want to announce some of the essential features we've added recently to the Kadira Error Tracking.
 Let me show you them.